-This report on the Deputy Sheriffs' Education and Training Board's activities during 2008 serves as a review of the Board's accomplishments and future goals.
+This report on the Deputy Sheriffs' Education and Training Board's activities during 2009 serves as a review of the Board's accomplishments and future goals.
 It is my pleasure to present this report to you.

 In February 1984, the Deputy Sheriffs' Education and Training Board was created by Act 1984-2, the Deputy Sheriffs' Education and Training Act, to train and certify deputy sheriffs employed by the commonwealth's 67 county sheriffs' offices.
 The Board operates with the oversight and staff support of the Pennsylvania Commission on Crime and Delinquency (PCCD).
-As you will see, the Board has continued to implement and improve the training and certification processes delineated by the Act.
+The Board has continued to implement and improve the training and certification processes as delineated by the Act.

-The Board also strives to stay current with the changing needs of the Commonwealth's sheriffs as well as their role in the criminal justice system as it is defined by the Legislature and the courts.
+The Board also strives to stay current with the changing needs of the Commonwealth's sheriffs as well as their role in the criminal justice system defined by the Legislature and the courts.

-During 2008, the Board has made significant strides to enhance the Deputy Sheriffs' Training and Certification Programs.
-A number of new subjects were developed as well and revisions have been made to the existing curriculum.
+During 2009, the Board has made significant strides to enhance the Deputy Sheriffs' Training and Certification Programs.
+A number of new subjects were developed and revisions have been made to the existing curriculum.
 Multiple online and residential merit courses were also offered to supplement the programs mandated by Act 1984-2.
-The Board is also exploring offering sheriffs their own training capabilities.
+The Board has also begun a program to develop an in-house instructor capability for each sheriff.

-Given the goals achieved during the past 24 years, the Board will continue to meet not only the training needs of the commonwealth's sheriffs and their deputies but also continue moving forward with the development of new and innovative training programs.
+Given the goals achieved during the past 25 years, the Board will continue to meet the training needs of the Commonwealth's sheriffs and their deputies, and continue moving forward with the development of new and innovative training programs.